Skip to main content

 • Oversight for Pesticide Treated Seeds - AB 1042The Department of Pesticide Regulation regulates pesticide use on crops, but not on seeds.
 AB 1042 ends unmitigated and dangerous pesticide exposure by authorizing the Department of Pesticide Regulation to oversee the pesticide treatment of seeds.
 Status.

-• Water Rights - AB 1205 - AB 1205 protects the human right to access clean, affordable water by limiting the ability of private equity firms to buy and exploit water rights for profit.
+• Water Rights - AB 1205 - Protects the human right to access clean, affordable water by limiting the ability of private equity firms to buy and exploit water rights for profit.
 Status.

 • Identification and Intervention for Vulnerable Californians - AB 1499 - AB 1499 creates a grant program for local jurisdictions to create targeted interventions for the vulnerable individuals who are most likely to be system-involved.
 Status.